 I hold a JD and a PhD in legal philosophy from UC Berkeley and have parallel interests in several areas of law and philosophy.
 You can find out about these in the Research page of this website.

 It is a convention in academia, especially in academic philosophy, to identify ourselves in terms of narrow areas of specialization and competence.
 But I find myself having followed the late professor Broadie's advice closely in pursuing an open ended love of adventures in ideas.
 Having had the privilege of studying at a truly multi-disciplinary program for my PhD, I keep a diverse research agenda that spans the intersection of law with practical, comparative, and theoretical philosophy.

 My previous degrees (in Rhetoric, Classics, and Philosophy) and my side-vocation as a technologist only contribute to the diversity of my research interests.
 This much interdisciplinarity may pose a risk to the career of a junior academic, but it is a small one, after all, lest philosophy dies a death of over specialization, in me, or in the world!

 In my PhD dissertation, I offer an alternative to the legal positivism/ anti-positivism and propose a new position in general jurisprudence, according to which, legal obligations arise from the value of legally constituted social practices that are integral to human life.
 This defends the common-sense intuition that one should generally follow the law but can never hide behind it to do something immoral.

-Much of my other work concerns social justice and largely falls within the rubric of political philosophy (ancient and modern, Eastern and Western).
+Much of my other work concerns social justice and largely falls within the rubric of practical philosophy (ancient and modern, Eastern and Western).